TOC

 Lesson 3: Isolate OAuth State

-caused state token collisions.
+When running multiple OAuth tests, shared localStorage caused state token collisions.
 Solution: use separate storage keys per test client:

 const userAClient = createClient(supabaseUrl, supabaseAnonKey, {